-- a.
-To qualify for honor roll, students must earn all A's for the grading period. - b.
-To qualify for principal's list, students must earn all B's or higher for the grading period.
+- To qualify for the honor roll, students must have all A's on subjects. - To qualify for principal's list, students must have all B's or higher on subjects.

-Grade Point Average

-a.
-To qualify for honor roll, students must earn a grade point average of 4.0 or higher, and have no letter grade lower than B in an AP course or lower than A in any other course for the grading period.

-b.
-To qualify for principal's list, students must earn a grade point average of 3.0 or higher and have no letter grade lower than C in an AP course or lower than B in any other course for the grading period.
+- Using Letter Grades: - To qualify for honor roll, students must earn all A's for the grading period. - To qualify for principal's list, students must earn all B's or higher for the grading period. - Using Grade Point Average: - To qualify for honor roll, students must earn a grade point average of 4.0 or higher, and have no letter grade lower than B in an AP course or lower than A in any other course for the grading period. - To qualify for principal's list, students must earn a grade point average of 3.0 or higher and have no letter grade lower than C in an AP course or lower than B in any other course for the grading period.

-PROGRAMS OF RECOGNITION (9th-12th grade)
+Programs of Recognition (9th-12th grade)

-Special recognition for student achievement in the academic, athletic, cultural arts, and the vocational areas shall be given according to guidelines established by the Pitt County Board of Education and individual school.
+Special recognition for student achievement in the academic, athletic, cultural arts, and the vocational areas shall be given according to guidelines established by the Pitt County Board of Education and the individual school.